 Course Material Author

-This course is recommended for health care professionals, especially addiction counselors, psychologists, mental health counselors, and social workers who seek knowledge about the provision of behavioral health services for the homeless population.
-It is appropriate for an introductory to intermediate level of participates’ knowledge.
+This course is recommended for educators, parents, and health care professionals, especially psychologists, counselors, social workers, and nurses who seek knowledge about the effects of zero tolerance policies on school safety and discipline.
+It is appropriate for all levels of participants’ knowledge.

 American Psychological Association (APA)

 CE Learning Systems is approved by the American Psychological Association to sponsor continuing education for psychologists.
 CE Learning Systems maintains responsibility for this program and its content.